jlreedNIC/Dread/docs/Dan/GameManager_ReadMe.md

 # **Loader Class Script**
 1. Checks to see if the GameManager instance is set to null.
-2. If the instance is set to null, loader.cs calls for the GameManager to instantiate
+2. If the instance is set to null, loader.cs calls for the GameManager to instantiate.
 3. If the instance is not set to null, then the singleton implmentation will keep one instance of GameManager preserved and destroy any other instances trying to be created.

 # **Functions**